hrlou/nhentai_c/README.md

 Pages: number
 ```

-## configuration
+## Configuration
 To edit the configuration, open "config.def.h".
 Instructions are included in it.

-## organisation
+## Scripts
-**If you don't plan to organise your Doujins in a unified location, ignore this.**
-I personally use this system for organisation:
+All scripts will eventually be rewritten as C functions and called by command line arguments.
+### nhentai_cbz
+Compresses all doujins in a directory to cbz files for your comic reader.
+### nhentai_search
+A prototype for the search function.
+Takes a query and returns every doujin matching it.
+The query is the same as what you'd input into the website.
+For example
 ```
-{artist,charecter,etc}/doujin
+nhentai_search "yuri english"
 ```
-As long as all your Doujins are housed in a single directory, you should have no problem running the scripts.

-## scripts
-The two scripts are to help you organise and share your doujin database.
 ### nhentai_rename
-The "nhentai_rename" script is run in a directory that contains Doujins.
-It renames everything in that directory to *DOUJIN-ID*_*YOUR-OPTION*.
-It simply reads the text file the program generates to determine tags.
+Renames all doujins in a directory with the option provided.
 ### nhentai_gen
-The "nhentai_gen" script allows you to generate a shell script that when run will download your entire library and organize it as you have.
+The "nhentai_gen" script allows you to generate a shell script that downloads your entire library, copying the directory structure.
-The purpose of this is to backup your library.
-You might also think about using it to:
-- redownload on another device
-- share your library online
-- use diff to compare libraries

-And other uses I haven't thought of
+## Functionality
+The program goes through 6 steps in order to download a doujin.
+1. Download the web page of the given id, "https://nhentai/g/*id*/"
+2. Sanitise that data for our parser
+3. Manually parse the data getting our tags
+4. Store those tags in our struct defined as type ntags
+5. Use the newly found gallery id to fork download all the images in the doujin
+6. Dump the tags to a file

-## Progress
+## Roadmap & Progress
+- [x] download doujin
+- [x] download doujins tags
-- [x] Download Doujin
+- [x] name file upon tags
-- [x] Download Doujins Tags
+- [x] proper exist testing (needs improvement)
-- [x] Name File Opon Tags
+- [x] command line arguments (needs improvement)
-- [ ] Proper Exist Testing
+- [ ] cookies
-- [ ] Proper Web Searching
+- [ ] proper searching
-- [ ] Option to compress to CBZ
+- [ ] proper compression for
-- [ ] Option to choose a directory
+- [ ] option to choose a directory
+- [ ] elimination of all heap memory, mallocs and pointers (will require a complete redesign)